proton0210/LH25/README.md

 After experiencing these frustrations firsthand, I built this platform to solve these fundamental issues in the real estate market.

-## 🏗️ Architectural Excellence in Serverless Design

-This platform represents a state-of-the-art implementation of serverless architecture patterns on AWS, demonstrating best practices in event-driven design, microservices architecture, and cloud-native development.
-Built from personal experience with real estate market frustrations, it showcases how modern serverless applications can achieve enterprise-grade scalability, reliability, and performance while maintaining cost efficiency.

 ## 🎯 Project Overview

 This is a comprehensive real estate property management system built entirely on AWS serverless technologies.
 Born from the frustration of house hunting with unreliable data and high fees, the platform enables users to list properties with verified information, manage real estate portfolios, generate AI-powered property reports with accurate market data, and handle administrative workflows—all while leveraging the power of AWS Lambda and associated serverless services.

 ## 🔥 AWS Lambda Architecture

-### Why Lambda?

-AWS Lambda forms the backbone of our serverless architecture, providing:
-- **Zero Server Management**: No infrastructure to provision or manage
-- **Automatic Scaling**: From zero to thousands of concurrent executions
-- **Pay-per-Use**: Charged only for compute time consumed
-- **Event-Driven**: Seamlessly integrates with 20+ AWS services
-- **High Availability**: Built-in fault tolerance across multiple AZs

 ### Lambda Functions Overview